 Christmas in Lisbon: Wonderland Lisboa

-More than a Christmas market (Mercado de Natal), Wonderland Lisboa is both the city’s and the nation’s premier Christmas event.
+More than a Christmas market (Mercado de Natal), Wonderland Lisboa is the premier Christmas event both for the city of Lisbon and the nation of Portugal.

-The location atop Edward VII Park (Parque Eduardo VII) encompasses an urban panorama from Marquise of Pombal Square (Praça do Marquês de Pombal) down Liberty Avenue (Avenida da Liberdade) to the mighty Tagus River (Tejo).
+The central location atop Edward VII Park (Parque Eduardo VII) encompasses an urban panorama unique in the city:

-As you approach Wonderland Lisboa, the familiar sound of Christmas carols wafts through the air.
+When approaching Wonderland Lisboa, you’ll hear the familiar sound of Christmas carols waft through the air.

-With free admission, you stroll right in through the cute entrance gates and into wholesome holiday fun for the whole family.
+You’ll stroll through the cute entrance gates and straightaway into wholesome holiday fun for the whole family.

 Wonderland Lisboa Highlights

-Wonderland Lisboa offers something for all ages.
+Wonderland Lisboa offers activities for all ages.
 It’s a popular place for everyone: Friends, couples, and the whole family.
 Young people and the young at heart.

 An electric train on wheels around the park is a nice way for everyone to get an overview of the fair’s abundant activities.